ayushmaan6/Language-Translator-WebAPP-AF/README.md

 This is a Web Application which is built on GO programming language to translate text in english language to other supported by the IBM Watson Language Translator service.

+#### 1. Architecture

+#### 2. Flow

+#### 3. Included Components
+*[Watson Language Translator](https://www.ibm.com/cloud/watson-language-translator): Language Translator translates text from one language to another.
+Take news from across the globe and present it in your language.
+Communicate with your customers in their own language, and more.

+#### 4. Included Technologies
+*[Go](https://golang.org/): Go is an open source programming language that makes it easy to build simple, reliable, and efficient software
+*HTML & CSS

 <a name="requirements"></a>
 ### Requirements
 #### IBM Cloud tools setup (optional)